Smokey Robinson: 2000–present

 Smokey & Friends was released in mid-August 2014.
-It was an album of duets, including songs with Elton John, Linda Ronstadt and James Taylor.
-It reached number 12 on the Billboard album chart.

-Christmas Everyday was Robinson's first post-Miracles Christmas album, and was released on November 10, 2017.
+It was an album of duets, including songs with Elton John, Linda Ronstadt, and James Taylor.
+It reached No. 12 on the Billboard album chart.
+Christmas Everyday was Robinson's first post-Miracles Christmas album, and it was released on November 10, 2017.
 In 2018, he appeared on an episode of CMT Crossroads alongside country singer Cam.
 In April 2017, Robinson visited Fremont-Lopez Elementary School in Stockton, California, where he served as a designated arts mentor under Turnaround Arts.

 On July 31, 2018, Robinson appeared on the Fox network's show Beat Shazam as a special guest.
 Robinson appeared on the song "Make It Better" from Anderson Paak's 2019 album Ventura.
 In 2023, Robinson announced that he would release his first album in almost a decade in April 2023.
-The nine-track album will be called Gasms, and will feature entirely new music.
+The nine-track album was called Gasms, and featured entirely new music.
 The first single from the album, called "If We Don't Have Each Other", was already available on streaming services by January 2023.
+Robinson released his twenty-fifth studio album, What the World Needs Now, in April 2025.
+The album is composed of inspirational cover songs.

 Personal life

+Marriages and family

 Robinson married a fellow Miracles member, Claudette Rogers, in 1959.
 The couple had two children: a son, Berry Robinson (born 1968), named after Motown's founder Berry Gordy, and a daughter, Tamla Robinson (born 1971), named after the original "Tamla" label set up by Gordy that would eventually become Motown.

-According to Robinson, he had affairs with multiple women while married to Claudette, among them an approximately year-long affair with Diana Ross.
+According to Robinson, he had affairs with women while married to Claudette, among them an approximately year-long affair with Diana Ross.
 According to Robinson, Ross ended it because she felt uncomfortable as she was friends with Claudette, whom Robinson admitted he still loved.
 (A representative for Ross had no comment on Robinson's claim.)
-Robinson says that loving multiple people in that way simultaneously is natural.
+Robinson says that Polyamory (loving more than one person) in that way simultaneously is natural.

 Robinson also had a son named Trey (born 1984) with another woman during his marriage to Claudette.
 After Robinson admitted to having fathered a child with a woman other than his wife, he filed for legal separation and later filed for divorce that was finalized in 1986.
 The Robinsons had also separated in 1974 and during that separation, Robinson engaged in an extramarital affair that inspired the song "The Agony & The Ecstasy" (later featured on A Quiet Storm).

 Robinson married Frances Gladney in May 2002.
 They own a home in Pittsburgh and use it as a winery.